 The next step is not just adding more clients.
 It is growing revenue from the clients already won.

 The most profitable agencies not only acquire more clients.
 They grow revenue from existing accounts.
-That is the land and expand agency model applied to white label services.
+That is the land-and-expand agency model applied to white-label services.

 An agency starts with one clear service, proves value, then adds adjacent channels.
 Each expansion increases account value and improves retention.